 There are varying degrees of disability payment dependent upon the nature of impairment.
 The authorized physician that is treating the claimant will determine the ratings based on the Guides to the Evaluation of the Permanent Impairment (5th Edition) which is published by the American Medical Association (AMA).
 The law sets out the amount of benefits as well as their duration.
 For example if you lose an arm, leg or any other part of the body you can get weekly payments for up to 225 weeks.
 The range of applicable disabilities include hearing and sight loss.

 If the claimant dies then their dependents will receive two thirds of their average weekly wage.
 However that is capped at $575 per week for any injury that occurred on or after the 1st of July 2016.
 The list of dependents may include the spouse, children and stepchildren.
 A widowed spouse with no children may receive no more than $230,000 in total.
 This applies unless the person remarries or cohabitates in a meretricious relationship.

-If you’ve been injured on the job, the the Bader Law Firm, LLC can help you get the compensation that you deserve.
-The experienced attorneys at the Bader Law Firm, LLC are sensitive to the needs of every client will do everything the law allows to make sure that you get the maximum benefit allowed.
+If you’ve been injured on the job, Bader Scott Injury Lawyers can help you get the compensation that you deserve.
+The experienced attorneys at the Bader Scott Injury Lawyers are sensitive to the needs of every client will do everything the law allows to make sure that you get the maximum benefit allowed.